 About Wendy Project

-The European Wendy project -Multicriteria analysis of the technical, environmental and social factors triggering the PIMBY principle for Wind technologies-, is based on a multicriteria analysis to identify the technical, environmental and social factors that increase the social acceptance of wind energy.
-The project is made up of six European Union member states – Belgium, Denmark, Greece, Italy, Norway, Spain and Greece – represented by nine entities: APPA Renewables, Copenhagen Business School, Enel Green Power, Energeiaki Koinotita Anatolikis Kritis, Circe Foundation, Marin Energi Testsenter, Q-Plan International Advisors, Stiftelsen Norsk Institutt for Naturforskning NINA and White Research.
+The project brought together six European Union member states – Belgium, Denmark, Greece, Italy, Norway, and Spain – represented by nine entities: APPA Renovables, Copenhagen Business School, Enel Green Power, Energeiaki Koinotita Anatolikis Kritis, CIRCE Foundation, METCentre, Q-Plan International Advisors, Stiftelsen Norsk Institutt for Naturforskning (NINA), and White Research.

 Use Cases